yt-project/yt/doc/source/visualizing/plots.rst

    p.save()

-If the fields passed in to :class:`~yt.visualization.particle_plots.ParticlePlot` do not correspond to a valid :class:`~yt.visualization.particle_plots.AxisAlignedParticlePlot`, a :class:`~yt.visualization.particle_plots.ParticlePhasePlot` will be returned instead.
+If the fields passed in to :class:`~yt.visualization.particle_plots.ParticlePlot` do not correspond to a valid :class:`~yt.visualization.particle_plots.ParticleProjectionPlot`, a :class:`~yt.visualization.particle_plots.ParticlePhasePlot` will be returned instead.
-:class:`~yt.visualization.particle_plots.ParticlePhasePlot` is used to plot arbitrary particle fields against each other, and do not support some of the callbacks available in :class:`~yt.visualization.particle_plots.AxisAlignedParticlePlot` - for instance, :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.pan` and :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.zoom` don't make much sense when of your axes is a position and the other is a velocity.
+:class:`~yt.visualization.particle_plots.ParticlePhasePlot` is used to plot arbitrary particle fields against each other, and do not support some of the callbacks available in :class:`~yt.visualization.particle_plots.ParticleProjectionPlot` - for instance, :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.pan` and :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.zoom` don't make much sense when of your axes is a position and the other is a velocity.
 The modification functions defined for :class:`~yt.visualization.profile_plotter.PhasePlot`